 There has been a proven connection between obesity and sleep apnea.
 Recent studies performed by the University of Pennsylvania have shown that this may be caused by the fat deposits found on the tongue.
 With a larger tongue, you have a greater risk of obstruction during sleep.

 Would you like to take better care of your tongue?
-Call Meadows Dental Care in Palatine to schedule your routine check-up!
+Call our dentist in Palatine, IL at Meadows Dental Care in Palatine to schedule your routine check-up!